 It was a perilous situation, since the waters were cold.
-But, the captain did what he was instructed and gathered the men together, and sent them rowing back to the coast of Newfoundland, in groups of eight at intervals.
+The captain did what he was instructed and gathered the men together, and sent them rowing back to the coast of Newfoundland, in groups of eight at intervals.

 I was told after the expedition that Captain Merrick and his remaining crew did make it back to Newfoundland alive.

 As for the Aegeus, it continued through the narrow passage until the ship reached then Baffin Bay off Baffin Island.
 The trade winds were at twenty degrees north, and we were then in the Hudson Bay, above the provinces of Quebec and Ontario.
 The temperature for some inexplicable reason had dropped to 15 degrees Fahrenheit, which was-9.4 degrees in Celsius.
 Along the way it would drop even more, below the normal temperatures registered.

 I was not certain what had caused this climate change or decrease in the abnormal temperature.
 Could this phenomenon be attributed to contamination of the North Pole and Arctic Circle?

-It was impossible to imagine being in June that the normal temperatures of sixty-eight degrees Fahrenheit and twenty Celsius would fall so abruptly, but I knew since I was foreign to these waters, my supposition was based on my previous calculations.
-I took notes of these changes we encountered, along the expedition.
+It was impossible to imagine being in April that the temperatures would fall so abruptly, but I knew since I was foreign to these waters, my supposition was based on my previous calculations.
+I took notes of these changes we had encountered, along the travelled expedition.